 Non-Participant Observation is where researchers take a ‘fly on the wall approach’ and observes individuals and groups without getting involved in the life of the group.
-You would have come across this type of method in the form of the OFSTED lesson observation.
+You probably would have come across this type of method in the form of the OFSTED lesson observation.

 Non-Participant Observation can either be structured or unstructured – the former is where you have an ‘observation schedule’ and look for certain things happening, the latter is where you just observe and note down anything that stands out.

-They lack validity because you are less able to ask why people are acting in the way that they do compared to participant observation
+- They lack validity because you are less able to ask why people are acting in the way that they do compared to participant observation

-Ethically they can be dis empowering for respondents (OFSTED inspections)
+- Ethically they can be dis empowering for respondents (OFSTED inspections)